 A lone figure rests against an old stone wall, her posture relaxed and unguarded, as though she has settled into a pause, lost in memories.
 Her gaze carries a weight marked by longing and the subtle mealncholy of remembrance.
-It is not a fleeting emotion but something that has accompanied her across time, a love that instead lingers, shaping the way she inhabits the present.

 Earthy tones dominate the composition, grounding the scene in a subdued, natural palette.
 Muted browns, soft greys, and hints of weathered green create a restrained harmony that allows the emotional undercurrent to emerge without excess.
 Making space for the vibrant reds and dark browns of the womans gown and hair.